jo3-l/blog/content/posts/shiki-hugo.md

 With that, we are done!
 The finishing touch is to modify your deployment process to invoke the build script in addition to Hugo; see
 [the GitHub workflow](https://github.com/botlabs-gg/yagpdb-docs-v2/blob/master/.github/workflows/hugo.yml)
-we use in the YAGPDB documentation repository.
+we use in the YAGPDB documentation repository for inspiration.

 Enjoy your new Shiki-powered codeblocks :)